berubejd/Flask-Starter/README.md

 - FLASK_APP = name (This should match what the 'application' directory is renamed to.)
 - FLASK_ENV = development (If you would like the app to provide log output and autoreload.)

 Access to provider's OAuth services will also require the appropriate client id and secrets to be set.
+Additionally, a SendGrid API key will also be required in the environment for contact emails to operate.

 Finally, in order for callbacks to complete, the server needs to be utilizing TLS.
 Flask can be started with the following command in order to create temporary certificates:  ```flask run --cert=adhoc```